paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
+ - [ ] halide for convolution
- - [ ] work on convolution as an example of how we can identify bottlenecks
+   - [ ] can halide create c code?
-   - [x] look at newest data to analyze how bottleneck for convolution changes as n*m and k change
-     - (seems entirely bound by CPU right now)
- - [x] add geometric mean to performance monitor
+ - [ ] get highlight performance data to show how bottleneck changes, show that it matches theoretical data

  - [ ] new per_thread_results seems to be small on events.
    - [ ] also, it reports stuff for threads that I don't have???
 Like thread 11